shepuk/Project2-Match3-Game/README.md

 - [Git](https://git-scm.com/) was used via the terminal for version control.
 - [Github](https://github.com/) was used to host and store the project files.
 - [Gitpod](https://www.gitpod.io/) was my primary IDE during project development.
-- [Balsamiq](https://balsamiq.com/) was used to create wireframes for the project.
 - [Coolors](https://coolors.co/) is a palette tool which groups complimentary colours together and was used to select my main website colours.
 - [Am I Responsive](http://ami.responsivedesign.is/) is a tool which allowed me to see and show pages of the website in different screen sizes.